 (Robinson) will kick off the Inside/Out series as a catalyst for expanding the boundaries of conversation.
 In her 2016 Creative Capital project, CHEEKY LaSHAE: Karaoke Universal, (Robinson) uses the structure of a college-level course to perforate the limitations of the traditional audience-performer dynamic.
 With work that often depicts themes of privilege and consumerism and explorations of perceptions of gender, race and ability, Robinson will connect her core values to activism efforts in Atlanta.

 Avery Jackson is an Atlanta based activist.
 After finishing their studies in Sociology and African American Studies at Morehouse College, Jackson remained in Atlanta to focus on community organizing and activism.
 They are a member of the community collective, ATL is Ready (AiR).
 The mission of AiR is to raise public consciousness on police accountability and violence, as well as other intersecting issues facing the Atlanta community.

-More Inside/Out events will be announced in the coming months as part of our Cultural Amplifier Program, a new initiative that seeks to work deeply in select cities across the country.
-As part of our mission, we support artists in developing sustainable, thriving practices in their own communities and help connect them on a national level with creative resources and peers.
+More Inside/Out events will be announced in the coming months as part of our Cultural Amplifier Program, a new initiative that seeks to work deeply with local artists and organizations in select cities.
+As part of our mission, we are working with partners around the country to support artists in developing sustainable, thriving practices in their own communities and help connect them on a national level with creative resources and peers.
 Inside/Out is a part of our commitment to creating public programs that benefit anyone who is passionate about the arts.